-Sponsoring a child through HIS ARMS not only helps “my son” George, in Kenya, but also helps my children here.
+Supporting a child through His Arms not only helps “my son” George, in Kenya, but also helps my children here.
 My children, at home, continue to learn everyday about being selfless, the difference between needing/wanting, caring about others, and many other important life lessons.

 Twenty dollars does not stretch very far here but in Kenya it is the difference between life and death.
 These children are our future and need to be loved, even from afar.
 Everyday I am grateful to “HIS ARMS” for giving me the opportunity to do “something”."

 Thank you for loving and praying for the start of our program His Arms Child Care.
 Thank you for the things you gave Mercy and me.
 Before then mercy had nothing to hang on but now she can afford basic needs.
 Mercy is a happy girl now.
 She has improved mentally and health-wise.
 She was brought for gifts like a goat, a hen, a mattress, a pot, food stuff, mosquito net, soaps, beans, shoes, blanket, and a Christmas dress among others.
 On behalf of this child I thank you so much for everything you have done to her.
 God bless you."

 CARE GIVERS: (overseer)

 Greetings in the name of our Lord Jesus Christ, I hope you are doing well at home we are also doing well in Kenya.
 We are now experiencing short rains in our area.
 Thank you for every thing you are doing for His Arms Child Care Project.
 Even though I am a married house wife with two children and jobless, I like this project and I support it as a care giver.
 I do teach children every Saturday.
 I love teaching them Math, Bible study and Music.